21 mining and mineral processing companies:

-Heavy mineral sands, uranium, tantalum, rare earths, zirconium, titanium pigment, copper, aluminium, oil & gas
+Heavy mineral sands, uranium, tantalum, rare earths, zirconium, titanium pigment, copper, lithium, aluminium, oil & gas

 - Development of radiation management plans and standard operating procedures, statutory radiation safety officer for mining and mineral processing operations, complete audits of radiation protection management and monitoring systems;